Bobholamovic/ChangeDetectionToolbox/README.md

 + 2019.11.8 Now it is possible to run the program on a single pair of images.
 + 2019.12.13 Add a typical use case of the program as suggested in [#2](https://github.com/Bobholamovic/ChangeDetectionToolbox/issues/2).
++ 2020.1.7 Now MAD and IR-MAD support inputs with different channel numbers and a crude graphical interface is implemented to facilitate visualization.

 ---
 Contributions and suggestions are highly welcomed.
 Let's work together!